-Two awards, each in the amount of $2500, will be awarded annually to students who have demonstrated outstanding leadership in their college or general community while maintaining an exemplary academic record.
+SWAAC Student Leadership Award At least two awards, each in the amount of $3000, will be awarded annually to the women students who have demonstrated outstanding leadership in the college or general community while maintaining exemplary academic records.

 The Selection Committee shall be the elected members of the Executive Committee (or its delegates), excluding those from the region from which the award recipients will be selected.

 If you have any questions about the award or require further information please contact Rosalyn Figov, SWAAC Registrar and Treasurer at firstname.lastname@example.org *biographical information usually includes information about former and current studies, areas of interest, research, publications, other awards, interests outside the university, and community or volunteer work.
 It's usually in a narrative form, about 1-2 pages in length, and is an opportunity for the nominee to tell the adjudication committee some things about herself, and to explain at greater length her background/interests/passions/ambitions/volunteer work.